Taekwondo Competition

 POSITION.
 This topic relates to the distance and leg position relative to an opponent.
 It helps to clarify which leg to use (front or rear), if footwork is required to close or create distance, and how solid is the defensive stance relative to the opponent's position.

 STRATEGY.
 This brings all the above topics together into a useful plan of action based upon the skills and preferences of each opponent.
 Taekwondo sparring is sometimes compared to a chess match with attacks, counterattacks, defensive movements, and more.
-Taekwondo sparring is not hammering an opponent without thought; it is using intelligence and confidence to apply techniques well.
+Taekwondo sparring is not hammering an opponent without thought and hoping for the best; it is leveraging intelligence and confidence to apply effective techniques at a good target at the right time.

 RULES.
 Rules, etiquette, and scoring are introduced and continually reviewed.